Dubrovnik Introduction Walking Tour, Dubrovnik

 15) Dubrovnik Cable Car

-On a clear day, this vantage point affords view as far as 60 km (37 miles) away.
-No wonder that the nearby Imperial Fortress, built in the early 19th century by none other than Napoleon Bonaparte himself, precisely in time for his birthday, was strategically placed upon this privileged position.
+On a clear day, this vantage point affords a view as far as 60 km (37 miles) away.
+No wonder that the nearby Imperial Fortress, built in the early 19th century by none other than Napoleon Bonaparte himself, precisely in time for his birthday, was strategically placed in this privileged position.
 The best time to take photos is around sunset.

 The cable car line employs two carriages, each carrying up to 30 people, making regular three-minute runs to the top of the Mount.
-Once up there, you may also want to visit the Museum of Homeland War featuring original documents, artifacts and authentic photo and video materials related to the Balkan armed conflict of 1991-1995.
-Also, at the upper Cable Car station there are a restaurant, café and a souvenir shop.
+Once up there, you may also want to visit the Museum of Homeland War, featuring original documents, artifacts, and authentic photo and video materials related to the Balkan armed conflict of 1991-1995.
+Also, at the upper Cable Car station, there are a restaurant, café, and a souvenir shop.

 Tip: